tevaughan/how-to-program/how-to-program.md

 hand in the new assembly language.

-[^EDSAC]: The Electronic Delay Storage Automatic Calculator (EDSAC) was a tube-based electronic computer constructed by a team led by Maurice Wilkes at the University of Cambridge in England.
+[^EDSAC]: The Electronic Delay Storage Automatic Calculator (EDSAC) was a tube-based electronic computer constructed at the University of Cambridge in England.
+The phrase "electronic delay" refers to mercury delay lines, which were used for dynamic memory.

 Beginning in 1957 with IBM's FORTRAN language[^FORTRAN], new software could be written as words in a *portable programming language*, usually called simply a